Leadership

 Nalu Kaahaaina

 Nalu Kaahaaina brings over twenty years of research and development experience to the University of Texas at San Antonio, having served in leadership, technology, and teaching roles.
-As Chief Technology Officer, Mr. Kaahaaina partners with customers to identify, develop, and deploy technologies that enhance national security.
+As Senior Director of Technology, Mr. Kaahaaina partners with customers to identify, develop, and deploy technologies that enhance national security.
 Before UTSA, Mr. Kaahaaina worked for Lawrence Livermore National Laboratory (LLNL), where he held various positions in defense and energy, all focused on strategy, program management, and business development.
 As part of his LLNL duties, Mr. Kaahaaina embedded with a Department of Defense Joint Acquisition Task Force and, separately, a U.S. Special Operations unit, to develop technologies for defense applications.

 Mr. Kaahaaina also studied technology startups and finance during an LLNL sabbatical at Mohr Davidow Ventures.
 Previously, Nalu worked at Stanford University with a dual appointment as both faculty and technical staff where he managed a joint engine research project with General Motors and Bosch.
 Prior to Stanford, Nalu was a consultant at TIAX, LLC where he specialized in automotive technology and policy.